cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

   separately for a 32 bit and a 64 bit Java VM.
 - In 1.4.40, Flash executables (with integrated content) were signed.
 However, this caused a white empty window instead of the content.
-So from 1.4.41 these they are delivered unsigned as before.
+So from 1.4.41 these are delivered unsigned as before.

 - Thanks to the many attentive users, who pointed us to bugs and inconsistencies.